MatiasSalaris/MatiasSalaris/README.md

 Feel free to explore these projects and provide any feedback or suggestions.
 I'm always open to collaboration and learning new things!

+EXTRA:

+I play (or maybe used to play) guitar in a rock / metal band with influences from other artists like "The story so far", "Red Hot Chilli Peppers" or "Bring me the Horizon"

 ## Contact

 [![LinkedIn](https://img.shields.io/badge/Linkedin-%230077B5.svg?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/matias-salaris-62352815a)